yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-10-28-debugging-unhealthy-self-expectations.md

   * What is Beeler's four stage framework?
   * According to this model, what stage are you in?
   * Do you find this model useful in thinking about your own current/future Ph.D. experience?
 Why or why not?
-3. Submit at least one question for this week’s panel on debugging unhealthy self-expectations.
+3. Submit at least one question for this week's panel on debugging unhealthy self-expectations.

 ## In class \[[slides](https://docs.google.com/presentation/d/1wBfjEHBV3rQMMJvtM4iwnaJoo8Jmmqc1/edit?usp=sharing&ouid=113921352520656002922&rtpof=true&sd=true)\]